microcks/microcks.io/content/documentation/guides/usage/direct-api.md

 {{< image src="images/documentation/direct-link.png" alt="image" zoomable="false" >}}

-Each kind of Direct API as the same common properties.
-After selecting the type, the wizard ask you to give the following **API | Service** properties:
+Each kind of Direct API has the same common properties.
+After selecting the type, the wizard asks you to give the following **API | Service** properties:

 * `Service Name` and `Version` will be the unique identifiers of the new Direct API you want to create,
-* `Resource` will the kind of resource that will be manage by this Direct API.
+* `Resource` will be the kind of resource that will be managed by this Direct API.

 ## 2. Generate a Direct REST API

 ### Create the API

-Let's start with a basci Direct API: the `Foo API`!
+Let's start with a basic Direct API: the `Foo API`!

 <div align="center">
 <br/>